k0itsu/devops-tutorial/README.md

     > GitLab, DroneCI, SonarQube, etc...
 - Add a way to install the following vagrant plugins if it's not installed
     > vagrant-vbguest
-- The original course builds a box (to save time during re-provisioning).
-  Our version doesn't do this.
-Might be good to try and replicate building a base box.
 - Add requirements for this project.
     - scripts/ansible.sh : change this to install 2.9.21 explicitly
+- Find better way to handle ssh key copy script ssh-keygen -b 2048 -t rsa -f /tmp/sshkey -q -N ""
+- Digital Ocean is expecting python3, should we install it as part of prereq?
+- Should I have create an ansible user to use for ansible tasks instead of vagrant user?

 DONE:
 - Add hostnames to virtualbox vm's?
+- The original course builds a box (to save time during re-provisioning).
+  Our version doesn't do this.
+Might be good to try and replicate building a base box.
+    - geerlingguy/centos7 image has new version of guest addons in.
+      This cuts down on the initial provision time.

 VERSIONS:
 - ansible 2.9.21